 The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) grants accreditation to Sullivan’s baccalaureate program, giving it the same baccalaureate accreditation as enjoyed by major colleges and universities in the 11-state southern region.

 The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) extends Sullivan’s accreditation through the year 2006.

 The multi-million dollar Sullivan University Library and Learning Resource Center opens.
 Sullivan acquires a new suburban campus in Lexington for the 1,000+ students attending the college there, and begins offering graduate degree classes at its Lexington campus.
 In 1999, Sullivan University established an international presence through online education that provides students the opportunity to attend across the globe.

 The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) extends Sullivan’s accreditation through 2016.

 Sullivan University accepts its inaugural class of Doctor of Pharmacy (PharmD) students to provide career opportunities to students and to meet the growing need for pharmacists in the region.
-To accommodate this new program, an 80,000-square-foot building was purchased, with an addition of a 20,000 square foot, three-story wing on six acres, adjacent to the Main campus.
+To accommodate this new program, an 80,000-square-foot building was purchased, with an addition of a 20,000-square-foot, three-story wing on six acres, adjacent to the Main campus.
 The University also sends its Culinary students to cook for the United States Olympic athletes at the Olympics in Beijing, China.